|

 the key issues for supporting sociability within an online community are

 discussed below.
-2.1.3.1 Purpose
+The

 purpose of the proposed community is to unite the greatly isolated UK snooker